 What Should I Know About Courses of Study and Choosing a Major?

 The US education system is designed to teach life skills that will serve students well, no matter which career they choose after graduation.
-So, students enrolled in colleges or universities will take a variety of courses in order to get a degree.
+So, higher ed students enrolled in colleges or universities will take a variety of courses in order to get a degree.

 For many international students, taking courses outside their intended academic field of study is a foreign concept.
 But US colleges and universities value liberal arts classes in subjects like history, English literature, and foreign language as well as mathematics, social, and natural sciences.
 These courses are considered important foundations for critical thinking, logical thought, and communications skills.